Sheets Import — Bulk creative generation from Google Sheets

 In the creative settings, enable the Master toggle.

 Name your asset slots clearly — these names will appear in the mapping interface.
-Using names that match or closely resemble your sheet column headers will make mapping faster.
+Names that match or closely resemble your sheet column headers will make mapping faster.

 You can have multiple Creative Masters in one campaign with different layouts or sizes.
 The import will generate each creative using whichever Master you reference in the sheet.